Core Web Vitals: Everything You Need to Know

 Google is changing things again.

-As a new ranking signal, the introduction of Core Web Vitals has got a few website owners concerned since new ranking metrics impact how well pages perform in SERPs (search engine results pages).
+Core Web Vitals, originally scheduled for May 2021, rolled out as a new ranking factor in two Google algorithms across June and July.
+The introduction of Core Web Vitals has got a few website owners concerned since new ranking metrics impact how well pages perform in SERPs (search engine results pages).

 At SQ Digital, we’re always proactive, so we’re getting ahead of the curve when it comes to Core Web Vitals to help keep your website in tip-top shape so you can deliver the best experience to your audience.